 Designing the onboarding experience: How to recognize UX/UI patterns and choose the best fit for your product #

-Recognizing UX patterns can help you build delightful onboarding experiences and drastically reduce the users’ time to value.
+Recognizing different patterns in UX design can help you build delightful onboarding experiences and drastically reduce the users’ time to value.
 There are a few UX and UI patterns that you can pick from that will help to design your app and build the perfect user experience for newcomers.

 A few common UX patterns you may be familiar with are:

 Welcome messages: say hello and give your product personality